chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 * Connect to your EC2 instance using SSH.

-* Enter the following command to create a systemd service file for exporter using Vim.
+* Enter the following command to create a systemd service file for exporter using vi.
 ```
 vi /etc/systemd/system/blackbox_exporter.service
 ```